CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Related Work

 Our work focuses on the impact of cryptographic misuses in general uses.
-In contrast, several works have addressed the impact of API-level cryptographic vulnerabilities on very specialized aspects, e.g., in ad libraries \cite{DBLP:conf/ccs/0001BD16} and SSL/TLS \cite{DBLP:conf/ccs/FahlHMSBF12, DBLP:conf/ccs/GeorgievIJABS12, DBLP:conf/ndss/SounthirarajSGLK14, DBLP:conf/sp/FischerBXSA0F17}.
-MalloDroid \cite{DBLP:conf/ccs/FahlHMSBF12} performs static analysis on Android apps to detect different types of flaws related to the misuses of SSL/TLS, e.g., accepting all certificates or all hostnames.
-Georgiev et al. \cite{DBLP:conf/ccs/GeorgievIJABS12} analyzed the certificate validations in security-critical apps and libraries, and found the incorrect validations were caused by some critical design flaws of SSL/TLS APIs.
+In contrast, several works have addressed the impact of API-level cryptographic vulnerabilities on very specialized aspects, e.g., in ad libraries \cite{DBLP:conf/ccs/0001BD16}, and SSL/TLS \cite{DBLP:conf/ccs/FahlHMSBF12, DBLP:conf/ccs/GeorgievIJABS12, DBLP:conf/ndss/SounthirarajSGLK14, DBLP:conf/sp/FischerBXSA0F17}.
+MalloDroid \cite{DBLP:conf/ccs/FahlHMSBF12} performs static analysis on Android apps to detect different flaws related to the misuse of SSL/TLS, e.g., accepting all certificates or all hostnames.
+Georgiev et al. \cite{DBLP:conf/ccs/GeorgievIJABS12} analyzed the certificate validations in security-critical apps and libraries and found that the incorrect validations were caused by some critical design flaws of SSL/TLS APIs.
 SMV-Hunter \cite{DBLP:conf/ndss/SounthirarajSGLK14} focused on the custom validation code, i.e., overriding of \textsf{X509TrustManager} and \textsf{HostNameVerifier}.
 After detecting the custom validations and the UI entry points leading to these validations statically, its dynamic analysis emulates user interaction by feeding the app with customized inputs to trigger the vulnerable code under MitM attacks.
-Even in the vulnerability categories proposed by code smell and secure coding researches, e.g., \cite{DBLP:conf/scam/GhafariGN17, DBLP:conf/ccs/NguyenWA0WF17, DBLP:conf/sp/FischerBXSA0F17}, the cryptographic and SSL/TLS misuses are considered prominent security vulnerabilities.
+Even in the vulnerability categories proposed by code smell and secure coding research, e.g., \cite{DBLP:conf/scam/GhafariGN17, DBLP:conf/ccs/NguyenWA0WF17, DBLP:conf/sp/FischerBXSA0F17}, cryptographic and SSL/TLS misuses are considered as a kind of major security vulnerabilities.